greghendershott/frog/README.md

 Q: "Frog"?
 A: Frozen blog.

-> Note: This has been tested on Mac OS/X; I'm using it for
+> Note: This has been tested on Mac OS/X and Ubuntu; I'm using it for
 > [my blog][].
 It should work fine on Linux.
 CAVEAT: It has _not_
-> yet been tested on Windows--it's likely that the path handling
+> yet been tested on Windows--it's likely that the path handling isn't
-> isn't exactly right.
+> exactly right.

 ## Posts